 Passenger trains no longer service Gettysburg.
 However, if like Lincoln, you prefer to travel by train, there are Amtrak terminals in Harrisburg and Baltimore to get you a little closer to your Gettysburg destination.
 Bus service to Gettysburg via Rabbit Transit is available from Harrisburg.

 Train enthusiasts won’t be disappointed.
-The Gettysburg Lincoln Railroad Station™ (CURRENTLY CLOSED) tells the story of Lincoln’s arrival, the Gettysburg Address and the importance of the railroad to the town before and after the battle.
-A new attraction at the station is planned to open in 2022.
-Check back for availability.
+The Gettysburg Lincoln Railroad Station™ tells the story of Lincoln’s arrival, the Gettysburg Address and the importance of the railroad station in an all-NEW virtual reality experience, Ticket to the Past - Unforgettable Journeys.

 1195 Baltimore Pike